Universal scaling limits for spin networks via martingale methods: The general model

 we will use the symbol $\sim$ to indicate that a variable is distributed according to a certain measure, and the symbol $\mathcal{P}$ to indicate the probability space generated by the support within parentheses, for example we will write

-to indicate that the magnetisation state is distributed according to the Gibbs measure $\mu$, which belongs to the set of possible probability measures defined on the support $\Omega^{V}$.
-The average respect to the generic probability measure will be indicated with angled parenthesis with the measure indicated in subscript, for example:
+to indicate that the magnetisation state is distributed according to the chosen measure $\mu$, which belongs to the set of possible probability measures contained in the support $\Omega^{V}$.
+The average with respect to the generic probability measure will be indicated with angled parenthesis with the measure indicated in subscript, for example:

 Apart from the case of uniform measure and magnetisation eigenstates, this will be our standard notation for averaging over a given measurement.